unfinishedgame/unfinishedgame.github.io/README.md

   * NOP: Does nothing.
   * SYS: Takes two parameters: a system property, and a value.
 The available properties are:
       - 0: The name of the program.
 For the value, underscores are replaced with spaces.
-      - 1: The background color the program uses.

             # Set the title of the program to "Hello World"
             SYS 0 Hello_World